 Group organizers should consider the need for traffic control and coordination with emergency responders in the event of an accident.
 In addition, it is good practice to post information on planned rides and cycling routine on publicly accessible websites.

-After an accident, make sure to get:
+After an accident, if you are able to, make sure to get:

 - name and insurance of the driver or party involved

 - the names of any passengers and witnesses and a statement if possible